 Bose has always impressed us with its Bluetooth speakers.
 Both the Bose SoundLink Mini II and its spiritual successor, the SoundLink Revolve, impressed with excellent sound that is wonderfully balanced and expansive.
 But, for those looking for more volume and better battery life, there’s the larger Bose SoundLink Revolve+.

 After spending several weeks with the speaker, we came away impressed with its build and sound quality.
 While it's certainly not the cheapest Bluetooth speaker at $300 (£280, AU$430), it’s well worth the extra $100 over the smaller Revolve if you’re looking for slightly better sound quality and better battery life.
+There are sometimes Bose promo codes around to help reduce the price further too.

 All that said, though, while we liked the speaker, we can’t help but feel that the Bose SoundLink Revolve+ is a bit expensive for what you get: The competition - the UE Blast and JBL Link 20 smart speakers - both have voice assistant chops while the SoundLink Revolve doesn't.